open-aviation/fastmeteo/readme.md

 # Fast Meteo

-A fast Python package to obtain meteorological parameters for your flight trajectories.
+A super-fast Python package to obtain meteorological parameters for your flight trajectories.

 ## Checklist

 Here are a few things you should know first:

-- Synchronization of the data from the Google ARCO ERA5 store can be slow, as each hour of data is about 250MB.
+- Synchronization of the data from the Google ARCO ERA5 store can be a little slow, as each hour of data is about 250MB.

-- You should also have a good amount of computer RAM to sync the Zarr Store.
-I recommend having at least **32 GB of RAM**.

-- Once the data is available locally, the code is super-fast, and you don't need much RAM to run it.
+- Once the data is available locally, the code is blazing fast.

 - To share access for your group, a good practice is to set up fastmeteo on a server and use it in Server-Client mode.

+- You can pre-sync the data using `fastmeteo-sync` command

 ## Install